General Employment Policies

 • Require agencies to establish and maintain systems for intra-management communication and consultation with their supervisors and managers, and establish consultative relationships with associations whose membership is primarily composed of federal supervisory and/or managerial personnel.

 • Authorize agencies to provide support services to organizations representing federal employees, and their members, when such action would benefit the agency’s programs or be warranted as a service to employees.
 This includes space for meeting purposes, excused absence for training, internal agency mail and email and other support.

 • Reaffirm the eligibility of members of managerial and other federal employee organizations to make an allotment for dues withholding from their paychecks.

-While agencies are required to communicate and consult with associations of supervisors and managers, dealings with other non-labor organizations representing federal employees are discretionary, because, among other things, of the likelihood that members of such organizations will also be members of bargaining units.
+While agencies are required to communicate and consult with associations of supervisors and managers, dealings with other non-labor organizations representing federal employees are discretionary because, among other reasons, of the prospect that members of such organizations will also be members of bargaining units.

 Benefits Upon Death in Service

 The following summarizes policies governing benefits for employees who die in service—that is, while actively employed.
 These benefits differ from benefits upon the death of a retiree.
 For further details on each of these benefits, see the pertinent material in each applicable section of this Federal Employees Almanac.